ml-energy/leaderboard/benchmark/llm_text_generation/code/README.md

 Export your HuggingFace hub token as environment variable `$HF_TOKEN`.

-The script `scripts/benchmark_one_datapoint.py` assumes that it was ran from the directory where `scripts` is, like this:
+The script `scripts/benchmark_one_datapoint.py` assumes that it was run from the directory where `scripts` is, like this:
 ```sh
 python scripts/benchmark_one_datapoint.py --help
 ```